XcodesOrg/XcodesApp/README.md

 - View release notes, OS compatibility, included SDKs and compilers from [Xcode Releases](https://xcodereleases.com).
 - Dark/Light Mode supported

+## Platforms/Runtimes

+- Xcodes supports downloading the Apple runtimes via the app.
+Simply click on the Platform, and Xcodes will install automatically for you.

 ## Experiments

 - Thanks to the wonderful work of [https://github.com/saagarjha/unxip](https://github.com/saagarjha/unxip), turn on the experiment to increase your unxipping time by up to 70%!
 More can be found on his repo, but bugs, high memory may occur if used.